pharo-project/pharo-potentialEnhancementLogs/DelayRefactoring.md

 # Delay refactoring completed for Pharo 4

-1. Previously Delay scheduling was implemented on the class-side of the Delay, such that any unit tests would interfere with the live system, and the live system would interfere with unit tests - so there were none.
+1. Previously Delay scheduling was implemented on the class-side of Delay, such that any unit tests would interfere with the live system, and the live system would interfere with unit tests - so there were none.

    For Pharo 4, the delay scheduling was refactored to the instance-side of its own class DelayScheduler, so that isolated instances can be used in the unit tests.
 [Case 14261](https://pharo.fogbugz.com/default.asp?14261)